 A – Yes.

-Q – Can I use this for the diagnosis of traction control and battery voltage being too high with a second-generation Toyota Prius?
+Q – Can I use this to diagnose traction control and battery voltage being too high with a second-generation Toyota Prius?

 2. Autel AutoLink AL319

 Autel provides the AL319 for regular car DIYers and high-end users such as mechanics.
-It’s a quick and easy plug and play code reader with a gentle interface, making it easy for you if you are a new user, allowing you to navigate around and get to grips with the system.
-They have a good customer service team, and the device is coming to you with a 12 months warranty guarantee, so if there are any problems, you will easily be sorted out.
+It’s a quick and easy plug and plays code reader with a gentle interface, making it easy for you if you are a new user, allowing you to navigate around and get to grips with the system.
+They have a good customer service team, and the device is coming to you with a 12-month warranty guarantee, so if there are any problems, you will easily be sorted out.

 Other clients were a little disappointed that it did not work with every single vehicle.